jameshughes89/cs101/source/topic5b.rst

 **Who thought that was also too easy?**

 Ok.
 Now for something harder...
 Number of kms over the daily average allowance.
 What do we know?
-    * Function to calculate the daily average.
+    * Function to calculate the daily average

 .. code-block:: python
     :linenos: